Friday, August 31, 2007

 SECOND IMPORTANT NOTE (added 10/10): I'm closing comments in this thread.
 The last four or five comments will demonstrate why.
 It ended badly, and I'm sorry for that.
 I must be getting crotchety in my old age.
 On the other hand, I'm pretty confident that any information I'd have to pass on to future commenters is already available in the original post and in my many, many responses to questions I've received.
 And the point of the first update still applies.

 THIRD IMPORTANT NOTE (added 4/13): I recently did a series of interviews for a website.
-Below is what I had to say, in the brief time allotted, about anal fissures:
+Here is a link to what I had to say, in the brief time allotted, about anal fissures.

 Friday, August 10, 2007